Aleksandr Uss: Personal life

-Uss was married to Lyudmila Prokopyevna Uss (born in 1954), whose his wife is an entrepreneur, and graduated from Krasnoyarsk State University.
+Uss is married to Lyudmila Prokopyevna Uss (born in 1954), an entrepreneur who graduated from Krasnoyarsk State University.

-They have 2 daughters, Maria Aleksandrovna, (born in 1977), a lawyer by training, and Aleksandra, (born in 1992), and a son, Artyom (born 1982), a lawyer by training.
+They have 2 daughters, Maria Aleksandrovna (born in 1977), a lawyer by training, and Aleksandra (born in 1992), and a son, Artyom (born 1982), a lawyer by training.

-On 9 October 9 2022 the United States Department of Justice charged five Russians and two oil traders from Venezuela with sanctions for evasion and money laundering.
-Shortly after, on October 17, Uss's son, Artem, was detained at Milan Malpensa Airport at the US request.
+On 9 October 2022 the United States Department of Justice charged five Russians and two oil traders from Venezuela with evading sanctions and money laundering.
+Shortly after, on October 17, Uss's son, Artyom, was detained at Milan Malpensa Airport at the US request.
 Alexander Uss called his son's detention "politically colored".
+Artyom escaped from his house arrest in Milan mid April 2023 and clandestinely returned to Russia.

 The total amount of the declared income for 2016 was 24 million 492 thousand rubles, spouses 23 million 781 thousand rubles.
 Hemp owns Tsentralnoye LLC (a company in Krasnoyarsk; lease and management of non-residential real estate).

 The income of the Acting Governor for Uss in 2017 amounted to 221.6 million rubles.
 He owns one residential building with an area of over 324 square meters, four land plots, four country houses, one utility building and a Range Rover.

 Lyudmila in 2017 earned 52.5 million rubles.
 She owns a residential building, three land plots, three apartments, a garage box, two parking spaces, three non-residential premises, a non-residential building and a bathhouse.
 She also owns three foreign cars: Land Rover, Range Rover, Lexus GS 300, Silver motorboat, Silverado 31A and a trailer.

 At the end of 2018, he is the richest leader of the Russian region.
 The property of the family of the Governor of the Krasnoyarsk Territory is estimated at 1.5 billion rubles.

 According to Uss, the inheritance in the form of real estate and finance was received by him after the death of his parents.
 The father, Viktor, was engaged in agriculture for many years.
 From his father Uss passed OOO "Central", a house in Sochi, financially.